 Essential oils are becoming an accepted alternative health product to have in your home and first aid kit.
-They offer a wide range of benefits, from preventing and treating infections to deterring flies and helping you sleep.
+Essential oil benefits range from preventing bacteria to deterring flies and helping you sleep.

 The cousin of the Australian tea tree plant (Leptospermum laevigatum), manuka (Leptospermum scoparium) is the New Zealand native essential oil.
-Incredibly versatile, it is anti-fungal and anti-bacterial, plus it helps with healing and scar reduction.
-You can use it to treat anything from cuts and insect bites, through to acne and body odour.
+Incredibly versatile, it is anti-fungal and anti-bacterial, plus it helps with restoring your skin and assisting with scar reduction.
+You can use it for anything from bruises and insect bites, through to acne and body odour.

-As well as being potent, manuka oil is gentle on your skin.
-Easily applied as an ointment, such as ManukaRx, it may alleviate rashes and dermatitis, and it also prevents infection of any rash or wound.
-Manuka oil anti-inflammatory, so apply some on itchy eczema and provide relief as well as speeding up healing.
+As well as being potent, Manuka oil ointment is gentle on your skin.
+Easily applied as an ointment, such as ManukaRx, it may reduce rashes , and prevent acne .
+Manuka oil antibacterial, so it is known to provide relief and help the skin's natural rejuvenation process.

-This is another oil that can help with a multitude of issues.
+Understanding the essential oil benefits of lavender oil will help ease tensions.
 A few drops in a bath or onto a pillowslip can help ease tension, aid sleep and alleviate headaches.
 To keep insects away and your clothes smelling fresh, you can add a few drops to sachets in drawers or wardrobes.

-Lavender oil is also is anti-fungal and anti-bacterial.
-It’s best used with a carrier oil for minor injuries and skin irritations.
+Lavender oil is also is reported as being anti-fungal and anti-bacterial.
+It’s best used with a carrier oil for minor injuries and minor skin irritations.

-One of the strongest smelling oils, Eucalyptus is fantastic for clearing blocked noses and chest congestion.
-It may help asthma sufferers, although it could be wise to try this out in small doses first in case it irritates the lungs.
+The essential oil benefits of Eucalyptus are that it is fantastic for helping with blocked noses and chest congestion.
+It may help clear nasal passages, although it could be wise to try this out in small doses first in case it irritates the lungs.
 Eucalyptus is also a great disinfectant, plus it helps to deter insects.
-Use in your benchtop cleaning routine and say goodbye to flies.
+Use in your bench top cleaning routine and say goodbye to flies.

-Best known for its use with dental issues, diluted clove oil on cotton wool can be used to relieve pain from toothache, gum disease and cold sores.
+Best known for its use with dental issues, diluted clove oil on cotton wool has been used to relieve pain from toothache and gum problems and even lip complaints.

 It also can be used to remove or deter fleas.
 If you have pets, add a few drops to baking soda and sprinkle over your carpet before vacuuming.